-s was noted earlier, owneroccupied units comprise 63% of the Region's housing stock with

-93% of units being single family homes, 2% in multi-family structures, and 5% of units in mobile homes.
-The single-family percentage in the Region is comparable to both the CSPDC and GWRC, but the percentage of multifamily and mobile homes are a bit different.
+As was noted earlier, owner-occupied units comprise 63% of the Region's housing stock with 93% of units being single family homes, 2% in multifamily structures, and 5% of units in mobile homes.
+The single family percentage in the Region is comparable to both the CSPDC and GWRC, but the percentage of multifamily and mobile homes are a bit different.